zillow/combine-ergonomics/README.md

 ### Attach handlers to Publishers

 CombineErgonomics makes it easier to dispatch background tasks and handle their errors, with syntax inspired by [PromiseKit](https://github.com/mxcl/PromiseKit).
-For example, consider this class that facilites login:
+For example, consider this class that facilitates login:
 ```swift
 import Combine